Meatball Baked Ziti

-- Heat olive oil in a large skillet over medium high heat.
+- Heat olive oil in a Dutch oven over medium high heat.
 Add meatballs, in batches, and cook until all sides are browned, about 2-3 minutes.
-Return meatballs to the skillet.
+Return meatballs to the Dutch oven.

-- Stir in wine, scraping any browned bits from the bottom of the skillet.
+- Stir in wine, scraping any browned bits from the bottom of the Dutch oven.

 - Stir in marinara sauce.
 Bring to a boil; reduce heat and simmer until flavors have blended, about 5 minutes.
 Remove from heat; stir in pasta, basil and parsley.

 - Spread pasta mixture into the prepared baking dish; top with burrata.

 - Place into oven and bake until bubbly, about 25-30 minutes.
 Let stand 10 minutes.

 - Serve immediately.